krpouncy/WatchStats/README.md

 - Currently, only the inputs `TAB` on PC and `Back Button` for Xbox are registered as screenshot buttons.
 - The Xbox controller is the default input at start-up.
 - The application only takes screenshots of the primary monitor.

+## Creating Widgets for the Dashboard
+As of now, widgets are stored in the `components\default` folder.

+Each module is self-contained in its own folder and includes the following files:
+- component.html → Defines the module’s HTML structure and embeds CSS for styling.
+- component.js (optional) → Adds interactivity and logic, if needed.
+- config.json → Specifies the module’s dimensions and positioning.

+To quickly generate widgets for you needs, you can visit this link to generate code: [ChatGPT Widget Creator](https://chatgpt.com/g/g-67db442681d481918f64fbf0c01ae62b-statswatch-module-creator)

 ## TO-DO